Azure/azure-powershell/README.md

 All the cmdlets can be put into 3 categories:

-1. ARM management cmdlets use the noun 'AzureRm' (New-AzureRmResourceGroup, Get-AzureRmVM)
+1. ARM management cmdlets use the 'AzureRm' prefix (New-AzureRmResourceGroup, Get-AzureRmVM)
-2. Legacy RDFE management cmdlets use the noun 'Azure' (Get-AzureVM)
+2. Legacy RDFE management cmdlets use the 'Azure' prefix (Get-AzureVM)
-3. Data plane cmdlets that work in ARM or RDFE use the noun Azure (Get-AzureBlob)
+3. Data plane cmdlets that work in ARM or RDFE use the 'Azure' prefix (Get-AzureBlob)

-So you can use the following cmdlet to find out all the cmdlets for your environment
+You can use the following cmdlet to find out all the cmdlets for your environment

 ```powershell
 # Return all the cmdlets for Azure Resource Manager (ARM)